The American legal system addresses the wrongdoings that people commit with two different types of cases: civil and criminal.

 Get Legal Help to Better Understand Criminal Cases vs. Civil Cases

 There are times when you can be exposed to both criminal and civil liability for the same act.
 However, only criminal charges can result in a prison sentence.
-That's why it's important to contact an experienced criminal defense attorney for legal advice if you've been charged with a crime to evaluate the evidence in your case and to ensure that all of your rights are protected.
+Contact an experienced criminal defense attorney for legal advice if you've been charged with a crime to evaluate your case and to ensure that all of your rights are protected.